UWOrbital/OBC-firmware/gs/POSTGRESQL_SETUP.md

 To migrate pre-determined datainto your local database, you can run `python3 gs/backend/migrate.py` from the top level directory.

-Alternatively, you can include `callsigns` or `commands` as command arguments to migrate those respective datasets individually.
+Alternatively, you can include `callsigns`, `commands`, or `telemetries` as command arguments to migrate those respective datasets individually.

 **[Back to top](#table-of-contents)**